 The beats of salsa, merengue, cumbia and Afro-Caribbean jazz may entice you to dance and sway on a grassy dance floor beneath a star-studded sky.
 Festivities are held in a spacious tent in a Palmer Woods garden, with a tasty Latin-style meal lovingly prepared by our own Eva Garza Dewaelsche and served during intermission.

 You may tour the home prior to the concert at 7:30 pm.

 Friday, June 16, 8 pm • Garden Concert*

 JAMES CARTER QUARTET

+Carter is a powerhouse saxophonists and one of the most admired musicians of his generation.
 Composer/guitarist A. Spencer Barefield, who describes Carter as “the John Coltrane of our era” will join him.
-Carter and Barefield can be heard on Blue Note Records new release “Detroit Jazz City” with other legendary Detroit artists.
+Carter and Barefield can be heard on Blue Note Records release “Detroit Jazz City” with other legendary Detroit artists.
 In the 1980s-’90s, Barefield and Carter toured the world with jazz legend Lester Bowie and others.
 A Kresge Arts Fellow, Barefield has received numerous awards for his music.
 Bassist Marion Hayden and percussionist Djallo Djakate Keita completes this incredible ensemble of world-acclaimed jazz stars.